viddler/viddler-uploader/README.md

   * `dragDropPanelId` - The dom id of a container that will be used to handle drag and drop uploads
   * `apiEndPoint` - The endpoint of the webservice that will make API calls on the uploaders behalf
   * `postParams` - Object of key/values for additional fields to sent to the upload node for example {title: 'My video'}.
 Also see replacable section below
+  * `autostart` - Set this to false if you want the user to be able to start the upload after choosing the file or you want to programatically decide when is appropriate.
+Call `start()` on the uploader when the upload should begin (default true)
+  * `multi_selection` - this is a plupload setting that only allows you to choose many files at one time (default true)

 ### Add event listeners
 To add an event listener, call the `on` function of your uploader, the first parameter should be the event name, the second parameter should be a callback function that will be triggered when the event fires.
 See examples/library.html for an example.
 The possible events are: